optixx/share-note/README.md

 If you decide you want to share most notes unencrypted by default, then you can encrypt an individual note by using a frontmatter checkbox called `share_encrypted`.

+## Password Protection

+In addition to encryption, you can also set a password to control access to a shared note.
+This is handled via the HTTP server, requiring the user to enter the correct password before accessing the note.

+- A **default password** can be set in the plugin settings tab, which will apply to all shared notes unless overridden.
+- You can specify a **custom password** for an individual note by using the frontmatter property `share_password`.

+This provides an extra layer of access control, allowing you to share notes selectively without relying solely on encryption.

 ## Self-hosting

 If you want to self-host your own server, you can use this docker image: https://github.com/note-sx/server